 An interesting initiative is Cyprus’ plans to introduce the cultivation and trade of medical cannabis.
 Apart from the benefits it would bring patients – a number-one priority – it can also boost the economic development of the island, as well as attract significant foreign investment for the entire production chain.

 In February 2019, Cyprus took a step forward and passed a law allowing for and regulating the cultivation and distribution of medical cannabis.
 Initial plans outlined three licenses will be granted to private companies at a cost of €500,000 each for 15 years to grow medical cannabis and distribute it to pharmacies.
 The annual cost of renewing the license was €30,000 however there has been a call for re-examination of the fees with other options being touted such as a percentage of revenue due to the high profit margins the business is expected to yield.
+As the law is still relatively new, MPs and stakeholders continue to be involved in the improvement of the legislation, which was amended with regulations in August 2020.

 Medical Research and Education

-The Cyprus education and research sector has had a significant boost over the last few years.
+The Cyprus education and research sector has a significant boost over the last few years.
 The establishment of medical schools on the island was a strategic move in the ongoing process of improving the sector, as well as fostering international research and innovation.
 Today, Cyprus has three medical schools – one public and two private – all of which are affiliated with hospitals throughout Cyprus and with prestigious international medical institutions, such as St George’s Hospital (University of London), Barnsley Hospital NHS Foundation Trust as well as other medical centres and hospitals in Greece and Germany.

 Over the past three decades, Cyprus has made highly commendable achievements in the fields of medical research and innovation.
 Pioneering research work has been undertaken at the Cyprus Institute of Neurology and Genetics, which developed a ground-breaking, non-invasive prenatal test for Down Syndrome.
 And in 2017, doctors at the Institute discovered a genetic mutation, which is common only in Cypriot families, that is responsible for most cases of hereditary breast and ovarian cancers on the island.
 Research in the biomedical field has also had a remarkable increase, especially in the field of genetic diseases, hereditary cancer and biotechnology.
 These ambitious research projects, funded by both local and foreign sources, but mostly through the EU, resulted in data and new knowledge benefitting both the local and international community.